Contact Details:

 Church News and Events

-Fellowship and Bible Study: Meetings are every Tuesday from 10.30 am until 11.45 am in the social room beginning with tea/coffee and biscuits.
+Fellowship and Bible Study: Meetings are every Tuesday from 10.30 am until 11.45 am in the social room beginning with tea/coffee and sharing our news.

-The group will then be taking a break until Tuesday, 9 April after which they will be reflecting on the themes from the book of Genesis.
+During April, the group is reflecting on the themes from the book of Genesis.

 Craft & Chatter: This social group normally meets every Thursday from 10 am until 12 noon in the Social room.